Ethernet Layout Routing Standards: MAC, PHY, and RJ-45 Connectors

 There is also a specific termination circuit that must be placed between the PHY and the RJ-45 connector, commonly termed “magnetics” within the Ethernet layout routing standards.
 A magnetics termination circuit involves four transformers for a single RF-45 connector, two on each RX and TX differential pair.

-One transformer is placed as a common mode choke, while the other is placed downstream (towards the connector).
-Tapped ferritic transformers with 1:1 turns ratio are normally used to provide the required common mode noise rejection in the TX and RX differential pairs that connect the termination circuit to the PHY.
+One transformer is placed as a common mode choke, while the other is placed upstream (towards the PHY).
+Tapped ferritic transformers with 1:1 turns ratio are normally used to provide the required common mode noise rejection in the TX and RX differential pairs that connect the termination circuit to the PHY and RJ45.
 This also allows any required DC bias to pass to the termination circuit (e.g., to power any LED indicator lights in the connector).

 Some application notes will recommend not placing a ground plane beneath the differential pairs.
 However, EMI susceptibility can be reduced by connecting common mode capacitors between the RX/TX traces and ground, in which case the analog ground plane should extend beneath these differential pairs.
 The differential pairs should be impedance matched throughout the termination circuits, and the common method is to include a Thevenin network or a pull up resistor near the PHY.
 In this case, a portion of the power plane will need to appear near the pull-up resistor.